The killing of PM Olof Palme: Part I (DRAFT)

 Many explicit claims in this ACC/SOPS-document are credible and possible to verify, and it is a fact that the Swedish banker Lars-Erik Thunholm, who is mentioned in the document, participated in a campaign against Prime Minister Palme to “destabilize Swedish political scene”.
 Thunholm was the Chairman of the Board of the Wallenberg bank Skandinaviska Enskilda Banken (SEB) 1976-84, which show the significant role of leading Swedish industrialists.
 An earlier document from the ACC/SOPS meeting 15 December speaks about the role of Swedish industrialists.
 LeWinter’s reading from this document was tape-recorded by Olle Alsén.

 ACC/SOPS document (page 2 of 9) obtained by Patrik Baab for his and Harkavy’s book Im Spinnennetz der Geheimdienste: Warum wurden Olof Palme, Uwe Barschel und William Colby ermordert?
 (Frankfurt: Westend, 2017), p.
 368.The German journalist Patrik Baab was able to get hold of a copy of this document for his book on the killing of Olof Palme, et.al.
 Baab’s source was not LeWinter or anyone connected to him.
 His document was from a very different source, but it is the same document, the same wording.
 Olle Alsén’s transcript has a few language mistakes (incl. the name of “Kashoggi”), and it includes additional half a page that brings up SPM’s (Olof Palme’s) financial support for the Mandela group in South Africa and for pro-Moscow elements in Angola and Namibia as well as commercial activities indicating transfer of weapons-grade uranium to India and weapons to Iran.
 The document states that SOPS will send two people, including the ITAC representative, to the Yggdrasil meeting to be held in Wiltshire west of London, in the first quarter of 1986.
 The attendees are Swedish bankers and industrialists.
 “Host P [Erik Penser, Bofors], P.G.
 [Pehr G. Gyllenhammar, Volvo], C.N.
 [Curt Nicolin, ASEA later ABB], Göran E. [Göran Ennerfelt for Antonia Ax:son Johnsson (shipping)], Mats L [Mats Lundberg] for C.U.V.
 [Claes-Ulrik Winberg, Bofors], P.W.
-[Peter Wallenberg (SAAB and Enskilda Banken)], T.S. [?] and a general.
-Top item on the agenda will be rept. [report] on Näss [Swedish Security Service deputy and liaison to Western security services P-G. Näss] Beirut activity w. [with] respect to SPM [Olof Palme]”.
-Yggdrasil AB was a Penser company in control of Bofors arms manufacturer.
-“Chair is reminded by US rep that joint US-UK effort has resulted in obtaining copy of secret SPM [Swedish Prime Minister] agenda for Moscow mtg [meeting] in spring 86 [1986] from contact on staff SPM.
-Agenda confirms presumptions made earlier this year (ref: MS/7851Ø) by UK rep Re: Threat to NATO Northern Flank.
-Current status of above makes it imperative that ‘Operation Tree [Palm Tree]’ be carried out successfully.
-SOPS has been assured that arm’s length will be maintained to insure deniability.
-Project management is local [organized in Sweden], technicians [assassins or executors] imported.
-SOPS requires details to be kept fully compartmented on need to know basis.
-Dutch [representative, ACC/SOPS] feels it necessary to reiterate that the connection between SOPS and Yggdrasil group is completely informal and not officially acknowledged or sanctioned by member governments.”
-The document speaks about the role of Swedish industrialists incl.
-Wallenberg, the role of P-G Näss, the UK and U.S. obtaining a copy of the SPM agenda for the Moscow meeting with Gorbachev, the “threat to the Northern Flank”, the uranium to India and that the Swedish Palm “Tree” has to fall.
-Everything is in line with the January 1986 document but also with the claims about the secret agenda made by Mac Falkirk of MI6.
+[Peter Wallenberg (SAAB and Enskilda Banken)], P.S. [?] and the general.
+Top item on the agenda will be rept. [report] on Näss [Swedish Security Service deputy and liaison to Western security services P-G. Näss] Beirut activity w. [with] respect to SPM [Olof Palme]” (Yggdrasil AB was a Penser company in control of Bofors arms manufacturer).

-The Swedish Secretary General for Civil Defence Karl-Gunnar Bäck was a couple of days after the murder informed by another British MI6 agent, who claimed to have specific knowledge about the people that were organising the killing og Olof Palme.
+The Swedish Secretary General for Civil Defence Karl-Gunnar Bäck was a couple of days after the murder informed by a third British MI6 agent, who claimed to have specific knowledge about the people that were organising the killing og Olof Palme.
 He spoke about a group of Swedish businessmen that were in contact with the South African Security Service and some individual Swedish police officers with links to the Swedish Security Service.
-This information apparently confirms information from the ACC/SOPS documents.
+This information apparently confirms information from the ACC/SOPS documents and the claims of Brooks above.
 Bäck tape-records his information and handed it in to the Security Service, where everything disappeared.

 The January ACC/SOPS document about the Norwegian scene states in N-14: “Willoch will use Ingebri[gtsens] script to compromise Norse Social Dem[ocrat]s.
 All delegates felt it imperative they be denied power since Brun[d]tland party against Lehman plan and likely pro-Sov[iet].”

 This must be read in context.
-The “Lehman plan” or the U.S. Maritime Strategy would escalate any US-Soviet conflict on the Central Front or in the Middle East to Northern Norway and instead of nuclear “vertical escalation” on, for example, the Central Front, U.S. Secretary of the Navy John Lehman, had succeeded to change U.S. strategy to pursue “horizontal escalation”, to move the U.S.-Soviet conflict to the area where the Soviet Union was most vulnerable, to the Kola Peninsula, including attacking the strategic submarines (the SSBNs) based at Murmansk and Gremikha.
+The “Lehman plan” or the U.S. Maritime Strategy would escalate any US-Soviet conflict on the Central Front or in the Middle East to Northern Norway.
+Instead of a nuclear “vertical escalation” on, for example, the Central Front, U.S. Secretary of the Navy John Lehman, had succeeded to change U.S. strategy to pursue “horizontal escalation”, to move the U.S.-Soviet conflict to the area where the Soviet Union was most vulnerable, to the Kola Peninsula, including attacking the strategic submarines (the SSBNs) based at Murmansk and Gremikha.
 This would immediately move the conflict to the Northern Norway, which would not be in Norway’s interest.
-The Social Democrats with the head of the Parliamentary Foreign Affairs Committee and later Foreign Minister Knud Frydenlund was critical to the “Lehman plan”, and he sent his close advisor Sverre Jervell to Harvard to find out what the U.S. Navy and the CIA were really up to, because he did not trust what the Americans told Norwegian military officers.
-The Norwegian Social Democrats did not want to provoke the Soviets; they wanted to have a dialogue with them, but they were not “pro-Soviet”.
+The Social Democrats with the head of the Parliamentary Foreign Affairs Committee and later Foreign Minister Knud Frydenlund was critical to the “Lehman plan”, and he sent his close advisor Sverre Jervell to Harvard to find out what the U.S. Navy and the CIA were up to, because he did not trust what the Americans told Norwegian military officers.
+The Norwegian Social Democrats did not want to provoke the Soviets; they wanted to have a dialogue with them, but they were not “pro-Soviet”, as stated in the ACC/SOPS document.
 However, the more rightwing circles in the U.S. and the UK would definitely consider this approach “pro-Soviet” in line with the statement: “Either you are with us, or against us”.
 In other words, this claim in the document is quite plausible.

 I always thought that the least credible claim in the January 1986 document was its worry about a Nordic Nuclear-Weapons-Free Zone (NFZ).
 Such a “peace policy” would never have been accepted by the Nordic NATO elites.
 The whole thing was exaggerated, and the exit of Norway and Denmark from NATO would not happen.
 Claims that “the entire Northern Flank [was] in danger due to SPMs [Swedish Prime Minister’s] intend to seek NWZ [Nuclear-Weapons-Free Zone] in Scandinavia” were not serious.
 A discussion about a Nuclear-Weapons-Free Zone had supposedly been mentioned in Olof Palme’s secret agenda for the meeting with Gorbachev in April and this had infuriated Swedish naval representatives.
 The ACC/SOPS document’s statement, “NATO exit plan in Norway and Denmark must be foiled BAMN [By All Means Necessary]”, seemed pretty far-fetched to me in the 1990s.
 Mac Falkirk claimed that Social Democrats close to the Danish leftwing Minister of Social Affairs, Ritt Bjerregaard and close to Norway’s Labor Party Leader Reiulf Steen wanted a nuclear weapons free zone, but the security elite in these countries would never accept such a proposal.
 At the time, I thought that this was the weakest point of the document.
 It made it less credible.
 I told that to the Dagens Nyheter journalists Olle Alsén and Göran Beckérus in the 1990s.

 However, after reading a number of documents from the British Foreign Office from late 1970s and early 1980s that journalist Pelle Neroth found at the British National Archives, I had to change my mind.
 The British worry about a Nordic Zone was real.
 To state that Olof Palme’s trip to Moscow would pose a great danger to NATO’s Northern Flank appears stupid to put it mildly, but the British and U.S. side believed in the necessity of confrontation.
 They were genuinely worried about the anti-nuclear campaign in Norway, Denmark, and Sweden, which was clearly expressed in the British documents.
 The British wanted the campaign to be foiled “by all means necessary”.
 In his 1981 New Years speech, Norway’s Prime Minister, Odvar Nordli, spoke about a Nuclear-Weapons-Free Zone.
-The US Secretary of State Alexander Haig hit the roof, the aid to Norway’s Foreign Minister told me.
+The US Secretary of State Alexander Haig “hit the roof”, Bernt Bull, Assistant to Foreign Minister Frydenlund told me.
 The Norwegians were on a “slippery slope”, one British Foreign Office document claimed.
 One had to speak harshly with the Norwegians, and the Swedes were even worse.
 Nordli left office a month later.
-The Labor Party Chairman, Reiulf Steen, also spoke about a Nuclear-Weapons-Free Zone, while the British supported Vice Chairman Gro Harlem Brundtland, who was married to International Affairs scholar Arne Olav Brundtland.
+While the Labor Party Chairman, Reiulf Steen, also spoke about a Nuclear-Weapons-Free Zone, the British supported Vice Chairman Gro Harlem Brundtland, who was married to International Affairs scholar Arne Olav Brundtland, was considered more pragmatic.
 I knew Arne Olav well.
 He was in favor of a détente policy, but he certainly favored a strong NATO.
 Nordli and Steen had to leave months later and were replaced by Gro Harlem Brundtland.

 The January ACC/SOPS document concludes that some “responsible Swedish officers” will take care of SPM (Olof Palme), to handle the “threat to the Northern Flank”.
 This is logical, and the alternative would be to let foreign forces take care of “SPM”, which would have constituted a foreign attack on the State of Sweden.
-It is obvious that the Swedish military representative preferred to handle “SPM” as “an internal Swedish problem” and the ACC/SOPS-meeting apparently supported this as “long as the threat to the Northern Flank is dealt with successfully”, as stated in the document.
+It is obvious that the Swedish military representative preferred to handle “SPM” as “an internal Swedish problem”, as stated in the document, and the ACC/SOPS-meeting apparently supported this as “long as the threat to the Northern Flank is dealt with successfully”.
 The main responsibility for the operation against “SPM” was delegated to Sweden although one may have planned to use a foreign assassin.

 The claim that Olof Palme had tried to stop Western subs “access to” Swedish naval bases is also almost certainly true, and it is very likely that he would discuss this issue in Moscow.
 At the time, he had been briefed by several individuals telling him that the intruding subs were not Soviet vessels as his former defense and foreign minister Sven Andersson had told him.
 They were from the West.
 From Autumn 1983, he received credible information stating that the submarines were from the West.
 They had been used by the U.S. and the UK to make the Swedes believe in an imminent Soviet threat in order to “disarm” the anti-nuclear weapons campaign and to disrupt Prime Minister Olof Palme’s dialogue with the Soviet Union.
-These Western submarines acting as Soviet subs were at least partly directed against Prime Minister Palme.
+Sven Andersson’s deputy, his State Secretary for Defense, Karl Frithiofson, had a meeting with Olof Palme 2 December 1983 after having been informed about the Western submarines the day before at a meeting with Sweden’s top military commanders.
+These Western submarines acting as Soviet subs were at least partly directed against Prime Minister Palme himself.
 His intention to bring it up with Gorbachev in early April 1986 would have been enough of a reason to eliminate him.

 The January ACC/SOPS document states: “Näss to attend next session”.
-Per-Göran or P-G. Näss was a top-representative of the Swedish Security Service (SÄK or SÄPO), and Swedish liaison to the Western services.
-Together with another senior security service representative, Christer Ekberg, he had been to Beirut in an attempt to recruit a suitable assassin, Alsén writes.
-The report from Näss was also brought up in the ACC/SOPS document from December 1985.
+Per-Göran or P-G. Näss was the Deputy and Chief of Operations for the Swedish Security Service (SÄK or SÄPO), and Swedish liaison to the Western services.
+Together with another senior security service representative, Christer Ekberg, he had been to Beirut in an attempt to “recruit a suitable assassin”, Alsén writes.
+The upcoming report from Näss was also brought up in the ACC/SOPS document from December 1985.
 This report was supposed to be a major issue in the upcoming Yggdrasil meeting outside London.

 Alsén and two other Swedish journalists (Göran Beckérus and Christer Larsson) tried to test LeWinter’s credibility by asking him to come up with information on two Swedish generals (former Chief of Intelligence Major General Bengt Wallroth and Major General Ragnar Persson), which he did, and he presented some details of their carriers although Wallroth’s “CV” contained more information.
 But another Swedish journalist claimed that LeWinter had spoken with him and asked about the two generals, which made the others suspicious.
 However, the claim from the latter journalist did not make sense, because he had no special access, and the documents presented by LeWinter gave some details of the careers of the two Swedish generals.
 This information seems to have been genuine, but the three journalists (or at least Beckérus and Larsson) were still worried, because they could not confirm this information.
 Some people tried to disconfirm the document by claiming that one of the generals, Ragnar Persson, had not been a Swedish general at all, but that was not true.
 He was, and we also have to think about the hidden agenda among the people who tried to discredit such information.

 Several people have rejected the claim that Sweden had offered “Weapons Grade Uranium” as totally implausible.
 However, a very competent person at the Defence Ministry in Stockholm told me that Olof Palme had demanded, and succeeded, in reducing the bribes for the Indian purchase of the Bofors artillery, lowering them from 17 % to 7 %.
 The Swedish–Indian several billion-dollar contract was important.
 It was a huge sum at the time, and some people supposedly lost a large amount of money (some British players were supposedly left out), because of Olof Palme’s intervention.
 The French had offered enormous amounts of bribes.
 The question we have to ask us is the following: what did the Swedes or rather Olof Palme offer instead?
 Palme had been directly involved in the Swedish nuclear weapons program in the 1950-60s.
 The program had been closed down or rather “put on ice” in mid-1960s, and of course one can imagine that he, in the mid-1980s wanted to get rid of it.
 This would have been an offer Rajiv Gandhi could not resist.
-I asked responsible people on the Indian side, also the “father” of the Indian nuclear weapons program.
+I asked responsible people on the Indian side.
+At a dinner I also asked the “father” of the Indian nuclear weapons program.
 He said that this, if true, would have been something between Olof Palme and Rajiv Gandhi.
 He had not purchased the nuclear material, he said.
-He did not know about its origin, but the timing fits with Indian nuclear program, which really started in late 1980s.
+He did not know about its origin, but the timing fits with Indian nuclear program, which really started in late 1980s (After the first test in 1974, it was not until late 1980s that the real production started).
 If it is true that Palme offered what was left over of the Swedish nuclear weapons program, this would explain several things.
 A friend of mine, Einar Ansteensen (head of Political Section and the Planning Section in the Norwegian Ministry of Foreign Affairs for 15 years) was also a friend of Olof Palme.
 According to Ansteensen, Palme had told him that he felt a bit schizophrenic, because he was “walking in peace demonstrations during the day while selling weapons at night”.
 Ansteensen had been the mentor of the Norwegian foreign ministers Knud Frydenlund and Thorvald Stoltenberg.
 He was stationed in Stockholm in the early 1980s, and I had a lot of talks with him at seminars and at the home of a common friend.
 It is obvious that Olof Palme thought it was necessary to support Bofors, and that this was part of a Swedish “Realpolitik” that he couldn’t escape.

 Thanks for this.